ReGen Brands Recap #53

 Looking ahead, they’ll continue to target other high-volume retailers with customers searching for organic food.
 They’re scaling their direct-to-consumer business and focusing on product innovation, making sure to stay focused on sourcing, production, and profitability.

-50% Market Share for Regen by 2050
+How We Get Regenerative Brands to 50% Market Share by 2050

 As a scientist and pragmatist, Maddie acknowledged that the only way to reach 50% market share by 2050 is a shift in policies toward supporting regenerative agriculture over yields in corn and soy.
 For Adam, the onus lies on the consumer and market pressure.